michaelsoftmd/pebkac-chrome/README.md

 I did most testing using DavidAU/Qwen3-Jan-Nano-128k-6B-Brainstorm20x which was fast for my testing cases, but I would VERY MUCH RECOMMEND looking at the MoE models, like Qwen3-30b-whatever.
 His MoE models are excellent.
 Between non-thinking and thinking models, I like the results I get from non-thinking models.

 It is reasonably important to find a model with an extremely long context length, like 64k or higher.
-That's fundamental.
-Basic models will not cut it.

 I would also highly recommend adjusting the extraction method to extract more text, and altering llama.cpp's GPU usage in the .env file.
 That will truly allow pebkac to work its magic.